 What is The Balanced System®?

-The bottom block of the framework is getting the right outcomes commissioned for children and families.
+- Jointly agreed outcomes commissioned for children and families.
 In the current legislative context that increasingly means jointly commissioned where possible, so asking various constituencies who have money, who have responsibility for making sure that services are available, to do that together and setting clear outcomes that they share for children, young people and their families.

-The next block shows that whatever these outcomes are, to achieve them, we need an integrated workforce.
+- Whatever these outcomes are, to achieve them, we need an integrated workforce.
 There has been emerging recognition over the last decade that you can't, as a professional, achieve something on your own from just your professional perspective.
-It invariably involves working with colleagues and indeed with families themselves.
-In the next block we recognise parents and carers as a core set of partners in these building blocks that underpin any whole systems approach.
+It invariably involves working with colleagues and indeed with families and young people themselves.

-The Five Strands
+The Five Strand Outcome Areas

-First we have family support: supporting families, children, and young people themselves as they get older, with information, with skills and with advice to actually make decisions and build, resilience and be in charge of the situation in which they find themselves.
+Family support: supporting families, children, and young people themselves as they get older, with information, with skills and with advice to actually make decisions and build, resilience and be in charge of the situation in which they find themselves.

-Next are the environments in which they exist, whether that be the home, a community environment, school learning environments etc. In an ideal world these need to be audited, adapted and enhanced to allow children and people with speech, language and communication needs (or other needs if you are looking at it through a different lens) to access and participate as much as possible.
+Enabling environments: where children and young people live, learn and have leisure, whether that be the home, a community environment, school learning environments etc. In an ideal world these need to be audited, adapted and enhanced to allow children and people with speech, language and communication needs (or other needs if you are looking at it through a different lens) to access and participate as much as possible.

 Is it making a difference?